torvalds/linux/Documentation/core-api/dma-api-howto.rst

 is greater than or equal to the requested size.
-This invariant exists (for example) to guarantee that if you allocate a chunk which is smaller than or equal to 64 kilobytes, the extent of the buffer you receive will not cross a 64K boundary.
+This invariant exists (for example) to guarantee that if you allocate a chunk which is smaller than or equal to 64 kilobytes, the extent of the buffer you receive will analt cross a 64K boundary.

 To unmap and free such a DMA region, you call::